Galois groups over rational function fields and explicit Hilbert irreducibility: An explicit form of HIT

 Then $\p_c\calO_F$ is relatively prime to $\mathfrak F$.
 Furthermore, $\p_c$ is unramified in $F$. \end{lem} \begin{proof} Let $\delta\in A$ be the discriminant of $f$.
 By a linear algebra argument (see Lemma 2.9 in \cite[p.
 12]{neukirch}) we have $\delta\cdot\calO_F\subseteq A[\theta]$ and therefore $\delta\in\mathfrak F$.
 Suppose that $\q$ is a prime of $F$ dividing both $\mathfrak F$ and $\p_c\calO_F$.
 Since $\mathfrak F\subseteq\q$ we have $\delta\in\q$, so $\delta\in\q\cap A=\p_c$.
 By definition of $\p_c$ this implies that $\disc f(c,x)=\delta(c)=0$, which is a contradiction.
 Therefore $\p_c$ must be relatively prime to $\mathfrak F$.

-The Dedekind-Kummer theorem now allows us to relate the factorization of $\p_c$ in $F$ to the factorization of $f(c,x)$ in $k[x]$.
+The Dedekind--Kummer theorem now allows us to relate the factorization of $\p_c$ in $F$ to the factorization of $f(c,x)$ in $k[x]$.
 In particular, the theorem implies that if $\p_c$ is ramified in $F$, then $f(c,x)$ has a repeated irreducible factor, which contradicts our assumption that $\disc f(c,x)\ne 0$.
 Therefore $\p_c$ must be unramified in $F$. \end{proof}

 \begin{lem} Suppose that $c\in k$ satisfies $\Delta(c)\cdot\ell(c)\ne 0$.
 Then the prime $\p_c$ is unramified in $N$. \end{lem} \begin{proof} Since $N$ is the compositum of the fields $k(t)(\theta)$ as $\theta$ ranges over all the roots of $P$ in $N$, it suffices to show that $\p_c$ is unramified in every such field.
 (See \cite[p.
 119, Cor.
 8.7]{lorenzini}.)
 Thus, let $\theta\in \calO_N$ be any root of $P$ and let $F=k(t)(\theta)$.
 Let $Q\in k[t][x]$ be an irreducible factor of $P$ having $\theta$ as a root.
 Dividing $Q$ by its leading coefficient we obtain a monic irreducible polynomial $f\in A[x]$ having $\theta$ as a root; it follows that $f$ is the minimal polynomial of $\theta$ over $k(t)$.
 Let $\delta\in A$ be the discriminant of $f$.
 Since $f$ divides $P$ in $A[x]$, $\delta$ divides $\Delta$ in $A$.
 Hence, the hypothesis that $\Delta(c)\ne 0$ implies that $\delta(c)\ne 0$.
 By Lemma \ref{conductor_lem}, $\p_c$ is unramified in $F$. \end{proof}